phpguy84/ed-t1/README.md

 2. `docker exec -it mariadb-instance bash`
 3. `mysql -u zamro -p` (provide the password from the test task description)

+Some points to mention:
-All the credentials are in the Ansible vault file.
+- All the credentials are in the Ansible vault file.
 They are encrypted.
 For the sake of this current assesment I put the vault password along with the repo (you can find it in the vault.txt).
-In real systems this is done differently of course.
+- Real setup configuration of Ansible control host makes it easier to configure such parameters that I defined in `envvars` file.
+In real configuration they are usually configured in `/etc/ansible/ansible.cfg`